 Oatmeal provides whole-grain fiber that can help lower cholesterol, decrease the risk of heart disease and help combat constipation.
 Adding oatmeal to cookies, breads and muffins is a good way to add fiber to your child's diet.
 Oats are also low in fat and calories.
 You can use old-fashioned oats in place of quick-cooking oats in most recipes and meals.

-Old-Fashioned vs. Quick Cooking
+Old-Fashioned vs. Quick-Cooking

 You can use quick or old-fashioned oats as the starch in meatloaf or instead of bread crumbs to coat fish or chicken.
-Swap out 1/3 to 1/2 cup of flour with oatmeal in a favorite recipe for bread to add flavor and fiber to your bread, and add a packet of seasoning mix to further enrich the flavor.
+Swap out 1/3 to 1/2 cup of flour with oats in a favorite recipe for bread to add flavor and fiber to your bread, and add a packet of seasoning mix to further enrich the flavor.
 Oats mixed with brown sugar and a little butter make a crunchy topping for a fruit crisp.